ultralytics/ultralytics/README.md

 [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) is the latest version of the YOLO object detection and image segmentation model developed by [Ultralytics](https://ultralytics.com).
 YOLOv8 is a cutting-edge, state-of-the-art (SOTA) model that builds upon the success of previous YOLO versions and introduces new features and improvements to further boost performance and flexibility.

+The YOLOv8 models are designed to be fast, accurate, and easy to use, making them an excellent choice for a wide range of object detection, image segmentation and image classification tasks.

+Whether you are a seasoned machine learning practitioner or new to the field, we hope that the resources on this page will help you get the most out of YOLOv8.

 <div align="center">
     <a href="https://github.com/ultralytics" style="text-decoration:none;">
       <img src="https://github.com/ultralytics/assets/raw/main/social/logo-social-github.png" width="2%" alt="" /></a>